ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_Coursera/instructions.md

 5. Under **Image**, switch to "Image name from internal registry".

-6. Select your project, and the image stream and tag you just created (`simple-guestbook` and `v1`, respectively).
+6. Select your project, and the image stream and tag you just created (`guestbook` and `v1`, respectively).
 You should have only have one option for each of these fields anyway since you only have access to a single project and you only created one image stream and one image stream tag.

 7. Keep all the default values and hit **Create** at the bottom.
 This will create the application and take you to the **Topology** view.

-8. From the **Topology** view, click the `simple-guestbook` Deployment.
+8. From the **Topology** view, click the `guestbook` Deployment.
 This should take you to the **Resources** tab for this Deployment, where you can see the Pod that is running the application as well as the Service and Route that expose it.

 9. Click the Route location (the link) to view the guestbook in action.